“I truly recommend your efforts in using music and culture to bridge the gap

 peaceful methods, as you do so well, that we will bring this world closer together.”
 Congresswoman Lois Capps, Dem.
 Oxnard, CA

-Through this “American Cultural Renaissance,” we can utilize the best lessons of great historical cultural achievement, and re-define those concepts in a twenty-first century global context.
+Through an “American Cultural Renaissance,” we can utilize the best lessons of great historical cultural achievement, and re-define those concepts in a twenty-first century global context.
 Not a cultural Pax-Americana to impose upon the world, but to lead honorably, trusted by our deeds.
 To listen, not because we must, but because it is noble.